huggingface/transformers/docs/source/en/model_doc/mobilevit.md

   The resulting model will be just **about an MB** making it a good fit for mobile applications where resources and network bandwidth can be constrained.

-This model was contributed by [matthijs](https://huggingface.co/Matthijs).
-The TensorFlow version of the model was contributed by [sayakpaul](https://huggingface.co/sayakpaul).
-The original code and weights can be found [here](https://github.com/apple/ml-cvnets).

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with MobileViT.